Additional, non-surgical treatments for accelerating tooth movement in dental patients being treated with fixed braces

 Background

-Throughout the world, orthodontic treatment is used to correct the position of teeth in adolescents and adults when they experience problems.
-Braces are orthodontic appliances made up of brackets glued to the teeth and then connected by wires in order to exert pressure on the teeth to move them and improve their positioning.
-Depending on the problem, the length of time for treatment may range from several months to several years.
-However, most treatments take on average, around 24 months.
-Accelerating the rate of tooth movement may help to reduce the length of time needed for a course of treatment and may reduce the unwanted effects of orthodontic treatment that can sometimes occur, such as tooth decay and the shortening of the tooth root.
+Throughout the world, orthodontic treatment is used to correct the position of teeth in adolescents and adults when they experience problems with their teeth and bite.
+Orthodontic appliances can vary in type, and include fixed braces (made up of brackets glued to the teeth and then connected by wires) and removable appliances, e.g. clear aligners, which are a set of clear plastic removable gum shields that fit closely over the teeth.
+Depending on the tooth and bite problem, the length of time for orthodontic treatment may range from several months to several years.
+However, most full orthodontic treatments take typically around 20 months.
+Orthodontic treatment is known to improve how a smile looks, which in turn has a positive impact on patients; however, orthodontic treatment can carry some unwanted risks, such as tooth decay and shortening of tooth roots.
+Accelerating the rate of tooth movement may help to reduce the length of time needed for a course of treatment and may reduce the unwanted effects of orthodontic treatment that can sometimes occur.
 Several methods, including surgical and non-surgical treatments, have been suggested to accelerate orthodontic tooth movement.
-The evidence relating to non-surgical procedures to accelerate orthodontic tooth movement is assessed in this review.
+The evidence relating to non-surgical treatments to accelerate orthodontic tooth movement is assessed in this review.

 Study characteristics